 The story of two men who come together to fight gender injustice.

-In 2023 incel culture and the ‘manosphere’ have really spiked in the headlines and public consciousness, mainly due to the arrest of Andrew Tate.
+Two years ago, in 2023, incel culture and the ‘manosphere’ really spiked in the headlines and public consciousness, mainly due to the arrest of Andrew Tate.
 But ideologies based on a fundamental distrust and hatred towards women have been gaining space in the mainstream over the past decade through online channels, and primarily through social media platforms such as YouTube and TikTok.
 Parents, youth workers and teachers we work with have been reporting that young men and boys are increasingly at risk of being radicalised through their identities as men.
 They hear incel slang, fake stats and shared misogynistic memes everyday.

 Since 2014 at least eight mass murders, resulting in 61 deaths have been committed by men who have either self-identified as incels or who had mentioned incel-related names or ideas in their private writings or internet postings, including 5 killings on August 12, 2021 in Plymouth by a gunman who was then celebrated by incels online.